GraciousNgetich/GraciousNgetich/README.md

 - :telescope: I’m working as a Data Engineer and contributing to Big Data projects.

-- :seedling: Exploring Airtificial Intelligence and Machine Learning.
+- :seedling: Exploring Artificial Intelligence and Machine Learning.

 - 👯 I’m looking to collaborate on Data Engineering Projects.